FCO/Red/docs/api/MetamodelX/Red/Model.md

 ) returns Mu
 ```

-Creates a new unique constraint
+Creates a new unique constraint.

 ### multi method add-pk-constraint